kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lesson1_Understanding_Joins.md

         WHEN AverageHourlyRate >= 75 THEN 'Standard Rate' ELSE 'Junior Rate'
     END AS RateCategory
-FROM Employees eummary
+FROM Employees e eummary
-ORDER BY DepartmentIDName, BaseSalary DESC;
+ORDER BY DepartmentIDName, e.BaseSalary DESC;
 ```

 ### Advanced Join Patterns